Avo Uvezian: Cigars

 In 1983, when Avo's daughter Karyn was born, he went to Switzerland for her christening.
 Avo had a Cuban cigar after the meal and was not happy with the price.
 His friend mentioned that they should make their own.
 Uvezian traveled to the Dominican Republic, where he searched for two years for a satisfactory production facility.
 Avo finally met Hendrik Kelner, and after smoking samples, Avo offered Kelner twenty-five percent more than he had originally offered.
 His presumption was that paying Kelner more would ensure that Avo cigars would receive the best tobacco.
 Michael Roux advised Avo to use attractive packaging.
 In the first year, 120,000 Avo cigars were sold.
 By the third year, Avo sold over 750,000 cigars.
 In 1995, Davidoff paid Avo Uvezian an estimated $10 million for the rights to distribute his cigars.
 In 1996, more than two million Avo cigars were sold.

 Personal life

 Avo met his wife, Marie Sahakian, while performing at a New York resort in the Catskill Mountains in 1951.
 They had three children: Jeffrey, Robert, and Ronny.
 Following a divorce and a move to Puerto Rico, Avo met and married his second wife.
 They had a daughter together: Karyn.

-On April 27th 2020, Ronny, the youngest of Avo's sons, passed away suddenly.
+On April 27, 2020, Ronny, the youngest of Avo's sons from the first marriage, died suddenly.